BrandonWelsh/pandas-challenge-1/README.md

 11/24/2023: Finished part 2: Transform the data and part 3: Confirm your work

 11/26/2023: Finally quit procrastinating and finished part 4: Summarize and analyze.
-It's done, it works, nother day nother beer, just gonna send it.
+It's done, it works.
 Updated README.md and got this thing ready for submission.